Women Game Players, Characters and Creators – NRATI

 the project is in reforming publics and experimenting with the act of reading,

 as its own media form, in our moment.
-No Reading
+No Reading means to offer an engaged

 pedagogical space where participants can retrace the steps used in constructing